kailash-manasarovar/statement/docs/timeline/2024/august.md

 - It's all becoming clear to me, finally.
 - I say "omg, you drugged me at class and gave me rhabdo".
 - He responds, "I am so sorry".
-- On November 1st 2024, when I'm back in Denia, and although the conversation by that time has stopped mostly, the hacker uses a fake account to tell me something about this.
+- On November 1st 2024, when I'm back in Dénia, and although the conversation by that time has stopped mostly, the hacker uses a fake account to tell me something about this.
 - I've just recently got back from Fatima, and I see the word "medico" which is doctor in Spanish, so I'm triggered to translate the profile message.

 ![doctor pic](../../content/images/doctor-1.png)
 ![doctor pic](../../content/images/doctor-2.png)

-- I also suspect this is a warning because the week I am in Denia at my flat, from 27th October until I leave for London on the 3rd November 2024, I am certain I am being poisoned, and quite seriously too.
+- I also suspect this is a warning because the week I am in Dénia at my flat, from 27th October until I leave for London on the 3rd November 2024, I am certain I am being poisoned, and quite seriously too.

 ## Hundreds of women like me